-Dr. Lloyd Carr, Song of Songs, Lecture 2 © 2011 Lloyd Carr and Ted Hildebrandt
+Dr. Lloyd Carr, Song of Songs, Lecture 2

+© 2024 Lloyd Carr and Ted Hildebrandt

-We were talking a moment ago about the song as in a natural interpretation, the Song of Solomon as not allegory, not typology, not drama but simply as poetry, love poetry.
-I want to take some time now to look at those two elements.
-First, what it means to say this is poetry and then specifically what we mean by love poetry and how this particular book relates to the ancient near eastern love poetry of which we have some examples.
+This is the second lecture by Dr. Lloyd Carr on the Song of Songs.
+Dr. Carr.
+We were talking a moment ago about the song in a natural interpretation, Song of Solomon, as not allegory, not typology, not drama, but simply as poetry, love poetry.

+And I want to take some time now to look at those two elements.
+First, what it means to say this is poetry, and then specifically what we mean by love poetry and how this particular book relates to the ancient Near Eastern love poetry of which we have some examples.
 We'll talk about that now for the next several minutes.

 First, the song is poetry.
-A poem is a work, the Greek word itself means something constructed or put together.
-I always get a laugh out of people who come into a poetry reading and say "well I just jotted this on the back of the envelope on the way in tonight."
-My immediate reaction is "that ain't poetry."
-Poetry takes some work, some shaping, some structuring, some choice of words, idioms and formats.
+A poem is a work.
+The Greek word itself means something constructed or put together.

+I always get a laugh out of people who come into a poetry reading and say, well, I just jotted this down the back of the envelope on the way in tonight.
+My immediate reaction is, that ain't poetry.
+Poetry takes some work, some shaping, some structuring, some choice of words and idioms and formats.

-Now when we talk about poetry in the ancient world, we've got a variety of things to choose from.
-There are of course the Greek poets, there are the Latin poets and in the modern day, the contemporary poets, the classics and all the rest of it.
-When we think of poetry in English we tend to think in terms of either a free verse sort of thing like much contemporary poetry or more formalized structures; where we've got rhythm and rhyme, certain sequences of stanza and that kind of thing.
+Now, when we talk about poetry in the ancient world, we've got a variety of things to choose from.
+There are, of course, the Greek poets, there are the Latin poets, and then in the modern day, the contemporary poets, the classics, and all the rest of it.
+And when we think of poetry in English, we tend to think in terms of either a free verse sort of thing, like much contemporary poetry, or more formalized structures where we've got rhythm and rhyme, certain sequences of stanza lengths and that kind of thing.